How to Track the Value of SAP Implementations | HCLTech

 2. Find the right implementation partner and prototype

 Explore proof of concepts (POCs) and demos in collaboration with a system integrator.
-There are many instances where POCs has significantly paved the way for successful implementations.
+There are many instances where POCs have significantly paved the way for successful implementations.
 These POCs act as initial trials or showcases to confirm a proposed solution's feasibility, functionality and effectiveness.
 By conducting tests on a smaller scale, organizations can accrue valuable insights into the potential benefits, value and costs associated with a full-scale deployment.

 3. Formulate a strategic implementation plan